winmillwill/settings_compile/README.md

 question as to whether you gain anything by using yaml instead of just versioning the php file and letting another system manage setting the environment variables, as described above in [Motivation](#motivation).

-## Roadmap

-* Support use of php constants in the yaml file
-* Support use of Environment Variables in the yaml file